Reporting the Native American Experience, Level 1 (PNDP.1.018)

 DESCRIPTION

-Over a period of 12 weeks this tuition-free interdisciplinary seminar (held online) will equip the first 12 participant in our program for Native Americans with the necessary tools to produce photo essays suitable for publication in an editorial context.
+Over a period of 12 weeks this tuition-free interdisciplinary seminar (held online) will equip the first 12 participants in our program for Native Americans with the necessary tools to produce photo essays suitable for publication in an editorial context.

 This Level 1 course is the first step in a program designed to train a total of 24 journalists — including 12 at an advanced level — with the latest skills in visual journalism to make and distribute compelling reports on the Native American experience for years to come.
 The program is operated in partnership with Buffalo’s Fire and is supported by grant from the Phillip and Edith Leonian Foundation.